aswinipk/Block-Truncation-Coding/README.md

 # Block-Truncation-Coding

-Block Truncation coding Done as part of Semester Assignments in image and Video Coding
+Block Truncation coding Done as part of Semester Assignments in Image and Video Coding